Gordon Campbell on the farming sector’s persecution complex

 Put another way, [NZIER’s] economic modelling shows that the New Zealand economy will be 192 per cent larger than today’s with the Government's action for healthy waterways package.
 This means that New Zealand's economy will grow from $242 billion to $466 billion by 2050 - an increase of $223 billion - meanwhile the environment will have been protected so future Kiwis can continue to swim, fish and gather food from their rivers, lakes and streams.

-Clearly then, the proposed freshwater reforms will do much to impede this country’s economic growth.
+Clearly then, the proposed freshwater reforms will not do much to impede this country’s economic growth.
 Moreover, even that alleged $6 billion price tag over 30 years would need certain unlikely modelling conditions to be met.
 For example: [DairyNZ’s] negative conclusions rely on dairy farms always staying as dairy farms and that land taken out of dairy production would not be offset through a land-use change.
 Those conclusions, as NZIER noted, have “no basis in reality, as any good farmer would offset land retired from intensive dairy farming with trees, crops or other less nitrate intensive land uses.”
 Moreover, the DairyNZ modelling chose to assume there would be limited innovation over the next 30 years in farm management practices:

 Despite the model representing a 30-year time frame, any modelling assuming there to be no improvement in technology or farm management practices is unbelievable – considering DairyNZ in all their submissions and public comments on the Zero Carbon Bill assume new technology and farm management practices are coming…